 of Buckingham Fountain, an allegorical representation of Lake Michigan .

-Then we took a night train to Buffalo , a town on the eastern side of Lake Erie .
+Then we took a night train to Buffalo Lake Erie .
 We will be arriving there in some

 minutes.
 The weather is warm and sunny.